Pro Bono

 We defend children in high conflict custody and domestic violence cases.

-Attorneys Jennifer B. Lyday and Diana Santos Johnson are attorney volunteers for the Pro Bono programs offered in the Middle District and Eastern District of North Carolina Bankruptcy Courts.
+Partner Jennifer B. Lyday is an attorney volunteer for the Pro Bono programs offered in the Middle District and Eastern District of North Carolina Bankruptcy Courts.